SkrideOne/cx/rust_docs/dependency-injection_handbook.md

-# Dependency Injection (DI) in Rust Nightly 1.90 – Best Practice 2025
+# Dependency Injection (DI) in Rust Nightly 1.91 – Best Practice 2025

 Rust does not have a built‑in DI framework.
 Instead, DI is achieved by designing code around traits, generics and trait objects.
 In 2025 there are emerging frameworks (e.g. **shaku**, **teloc**, **pavex**) but most patterns rely on language primitives and careful API design.
-The following guide summarises best‑practice for high‑performance, quality DI in Rust nightly 1.90, based on current 2025 guidance.
+The following guide summarises best‑practice for high‑performance, quality DI in Rust nightly 1.91, based on current 2025 guidance.
+Nightly 1.91 retains the features available in 1.90, such as `async_fn_in_trait`, and adds improved tooling and safe intrinsics.

 ---